Stef-01/Stef-01/_pages/about.md

 2. **Thottunkal, S.** AI Enabled Synthetic Bioweapons, a critical perspective on the current landscape of nucleic screening, and considerations for the EO's AI Action Plan (Submitted August 2025 to *Disaster Medicine and Public Health Preparedness, Cambridge Press).

-4. **Thottunkal, S.** (2021)"Regulatory Stringency and Impacts on Equity and Innovation in Medical Devices: Insights from the EU MDR 2017 and Considerations for the FDA" *Journal of Regulatory Science (revise and resubmit July 2025).
+4. **Thottunkal, S.** "Regulatory Stringency and Impacts on Equity and Innovation in Medical Devices: Insights from the EU MDR 2017 and Considerations for the FDA" *Journal of Regulatory Science (revise and resubmit July 2025).

 5. Sayeed, M. A., Colquhoun, S., **Thottunkal, S.**, McLure, A., Schwessinger, B., Lal, A., & Rahaman, M. R. "Systematic review and meta-analysis of childhood diarrhea attributed to enteropathogenic organisms in low- and middle-income countries." (submitted 2025).